Minister of Health (Canada): History

-The first Department of Health was established in 1919, and unlike most other departments, had no designated minister.
+The first Department of Health in Canada was established in 1919 (during a time Canada would be dealing with the Spanish flu, which took the lives of 50,000 by 1920), and unlike most other departments, had no designated minister.
 The president of the Privy Council was the first designated to manage the department, which was followed by the minister of immigration and colonization in 1921 under Arthur Meighen, then the minister of soldiers' civil re-establishment later that year under William Lyon Mackenzie King.
 The minister of soldiers' civil re-establishment managed the Department of Health through the next Meighen and King governments.

 In 1928, the Department of Health and minister of soldiers' civil re-establishment were abolished and replaced with the Department and minister of pensions and national health.
 In 1944, the position was again split into two roles, with the war veteran portfolio going to the minister of veterans affairs, and the rest of the portfolio moving to the minister of national health and welfare.

 The role of minister of national health and welfare was abolished in 1996, and replaced with the current minister of health.
 Jane Philpott was the first medical doctor to hold the post.

+The position of associate minister of health was created on October 26, 2021, for Carolyn Bennett.
+Ya'ara Saks was the second and last minister of mental health and addictions.
+She was appointed on July 26, 2023, and concurrently served as the minister of mental health and addictions.
+The position was abolished on March 14, 2025, at the start of the 30th Canadian Ministry.